Your retirement dictionary

 The JSE is the biggest stock exchange in South Africa.
 A stock exchange is a marketplace where companies can sell shares to the public and where members of the public can buy and sell shares from each other.

-A living annuity is an investment product that you can invest a lump sum in (e.g. at retirement), that allows you to draw a regular (usually monthly) income.
+A living annuity is an investment product in which you can invest a lump sum at retirement, that allows you to draw a regular (usually monthly) income.
 You must draw between 2.5% and 17.5% each year.

-The amount of money you need to maintain a normal standard of living, including the cost of food, housing, transport, clothing, etc.
+The amount of money you need to maintain a normal standard of living, including the cost of food, housing, transport, and clothing.

-A single payment or contribution as opposed to a number of regular instalments.
+A single payment or contribution as opposed to many regular payments.

 These refer to investments made in countries other than the one you live in.
 They let you invest in different currencies, offer access to different investment opportunities, and can protect your portfolio from local investment risks.